arajay/7D2D-MODS/README.md

 ## Current Mods

-### Massive Hordes
-Refactors the roaming hordes to be much larger, and greatly increases the maximum simultaneous entity count.

-### More Zombies
+### Animal Rebalance
-Increases biome spawn rates.
-Adds custom "boss mobs" for each biome that spawn very rarely.
+Nerfs hostile animal health significantly, and some animal damage to a lesser extent.

 ### Locksmith
-Enables lockpicking for locked POI doors.
+Enables lockpicking POI doors.
+Does not include vault, garage, cellar or shutter doors.

 ### Lootable Vending Machines
 Converts broken POI vending machines into loot containers with custom loot list.
+Vending machine may contain cash, dukes, mega crush and/or candy.

+### More Zombies
+Increases biome ambient spawn rates.
+Refactors roaming hordes to be MUCH larger, and greatly increases the maximum simultaneous entity count.

 ## Proposed Mods